marcodestefano/belfort/README.md

 # belfort
-A python tool to trade cryptocurrencies on coinbase
+A python tool to trade cryptocurrencies on GDAX